dlinds/VendorAndOrder.Solution/README.md

   <br>

 - ### Run the project
-  Now that everything is install, you may run the project.
+  Now that everything is installed, you may run the project.

-1. Open up a new terminal and navigate to the Bakery Folder
+1. Open up a new terminal and navigate to the VendorAndOrder Folder
 2. Type in the following command: **_dotnet run_**
-3. An interface with the Bakery banner and picture of a loaf of bread should appear, allowing you to then interface with the application.
+3. Open a web browser and navigate to http://localhost:5000

 - ### Run tests with MS Test
   Should you wish to make any changes to the code, you will need to run tests in order to confirm the code is still functioning as expected.

-1. Open up a new terminal and navigate to the Bakery.Tests Folder
+1. Open up a new terminal and navigate to the VendorAndOrder.Tests Folder
 2. Type in the following command: **_dotnet test_**
 3. If there are any errors, please correct them before submitting a pull request.